eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 ![plotted_accel.png](images/plotted_accel.png "Acceleration plotted over time")

 Clicking on additional Attribute plot symbols opens up new plotting windows.
-By activating the 'Multiplot'-checkbox, any additional attribute plots wil be added to that plot window instead of opening a new plot window.
+By activating the 'Multiplot'-checkbox, any additional attribute plots will be added to that plot window instead of opening a new plot window.

 When moving the mouse over a plot window, plot point closest to the mouse cursor is highlighted and its *x* and *y* values are printed in blue along the plot axes.